-Water Wisteria (Hygrophila difformis) is not related to the land-based plant of the same name, and is found in its natural habit in the marshlands of the Indian subcontinent.
+Water Wisteria (Hygrophila difformis) is found in its natural habit in the marshlands of the Indian subcontinent.
+Confusingly, it is not related to the land-based plant of the same name.

 Caring for Water Wisteria

-Water Wisteria looks appealing planted in the middle ground of the tank, and should receive a moderate level of lighting.
-Water Wisteria thrives in a pH range of 6.5-7.5, and is best kept potted, although it can also be planted in the substrate or allowed to take root on driftwood and ornaments.
+The plant is best kept potted.
+That said, it can also be planted in the substrate or allowed to take root on driftwood and ornaments.

-A well cared for potted Water Wisteria plant will live for 18 months-2 years on average.
+A well cared for potted Wisteria plant will live for 18 months to 2 years.

 Keeping Water Wisteria with goldfish

-Goldfish love to swim among the leaves of Water Wisteria, and will sometimes nibble on the plants if they acquire the taste for them!
+Goldfish love to swim among Wisteria leaves and will sometimes nibble on the plants.

-This plant is particularly easy to propagate from cuttings, so if you find that your goldfish take a liking to the leaves, you will be able to keep up with demand by potting up shoots to produce further plants with ease.
+Fortunately, the plant is particularly easy to grow from cuttings.
+So, if you find your goldfish take a liking to it, you will be able to grow more to keep up with demand.

-Water Wisteria is readily available to buy from pet shops that stock fish, specialist aquarium retailers, online stores and garden centres that sell fish.
+Water Wisteria is readily available to buy from pet shops that stock fish, specialist aquarium retailers, online stores and garden centres.